miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 EXERCISES
 - try different sizes (N) an dinitial frequencies (p)
 - What is the probability of fixation of allele 1 ?

+### Admixture
+EXERCISE:
+- Write an R function to compute genotype frequencies of an admixed population.
+Parameters needed are allele frequencies in each population (p1, p2), and fraction of individuals from population 1 in admixed population (m1, logically m2=1-m1).
+We assume Hardy-Weinberg equilibrium within each founder population.

 ## 2. Statistics